open-contracting-extensions/ocds_location_extension/README.md

 # Location Data

-Communicating the location of proposed or executed contract delivery is important to make users of contracting data.
+Communicating the location of proposed or executed contract delivery is important to many users of contracting data.

 This extension introduces two properties at the `items` level to describe location: